 It will take 3-4 hours up and 3-4 hours down.
 You can find loads of information and tips from this couple who hiked it!

-Well, before I visited this place, I misunderstood that it was a “hot spring”..basically because some people have called it a hot spring.
-Whilst it’s not a hot spring (disappointing), it was still very beautiful!
+Well, before I visited this place, I misunderstood that it was a “hot spring”...basically because some people have called it a hot spring.
+Whilst it’s not a hot spring which was disappointing, it was still very beautiful!

-It’s basically a watering hole which is a natural lake that’s sectioned off so it’s turned into a natural swimming pool with fishes.
-It’s a very beautiful place to relax and there is a restaurant and bar to enjoy some drinks and fresh coconuts.
+La Ojo de Agua is basically a watering hole which is a natural lake that’s sectioned off, so it’s turned into a natural swimming pool.

 They have lockers and changing rooms for your things and it costs $5 for entrance.